D-side/digital-garden/_notes/Multiple SSH identities.md

 #### Option 2: `fzf`

 `fzf` is a nifty command-line utility that accepts multi-line input displays a menu out of them, plus an input field that accepts a search query.
-The search algorithm is "fuzzy", hence the name (FuZzy Finder); similar algorithms drive  functions like the "command palette" and "go to anything" in some modern text editors:
+The search algorithm is "fuzzy", hence the name (FuZzy Finder); similar algorithms drive  functions like the "command palette" and "go to anything" in many modern text editors (probably popularized by Sublime Text):

 ```sh
 pubkey=$(find ~/.ssh/identities -type f | fzf)